-- Demonstrates an understanding of the balance among the three parts of sustainability, economic benefit, respect for the environment and maintenance of community character - Applicant has a history of managing successful projects or can demonstrate their ability and competency to manage the project - Serves more than one CPA purpose or serves multiple goals of the Groton Master plan, or demonstrate why it would not be feasible to do so - Acquires/conserves/protects/preserves/restores/reuses resources, buildings, history threatened by inappropriate development, damage, decay, loss, etc. - Serves a currently underserved population - Preserves the essential character of the Town - Produces an advantageous cost/benefit value for the Town.
+- Demonstrates an understanding of the balance among three factors: sustainability, economic benefit, and respect for the environment and maintenance of community character - Applicant has a history of managing successful projects or can demonstrate their ability and competency to manage the project - Serves more than one CPA purpose or serves multiple goals of the Groton Master plan, or demonstrate why it would not be feasible to do so - Acquires/conserves/protects/preserves/restores/reuses resources, buildings, history threatened by inappropriate development, damage, decay, loss, etc. - Serves a currently underserved population - Preserves the essential character of the Town - Produces an advantageous cost/benefit value for the Town.

-6. REQUIRED PROJECT SUMMARY
+6. PROJECT SUMMARY (REQUIRED)